MikeyJ-Eng/eleventy-base-blog/content/about/index.md

 👀 I’m interested in Python and JavaScript employment.
 I'm up-skilling, so I accept that would be at a junior level.
 I've recently completed a Web Development and Design Bootcamp, and am currently undertaking intensive training in both Python and Cloud formation: AWS and Terraform via freeCodeCamp.

 I used eleventy as part of my TCG Web Design Bootcamp, and I stored some of the course task results here.
-My aim is to eventually use it (or GitHub) for showcasing my work.
+My aim is to eventually use it (or GitHub) for showcasing my work. 💞️

-💞️ In my free time, I’m also looking to collaborate on any interesting projects
+In my free time, I’m also looking to collaborate on any interesting projects.

 I hate these large blocky texts, and I will update it to make it pretty (as a low priority); however, here's techie me...

 Professional Summary:

 Highly effective solution-driven software engineer with a passion for developing innovative modules that meet a company’s organizational needs and highlight its core competencies while promoting the efficiency and effectiveness of organizational success.
 Well-versed in technology and writing code to create systems that are reliable, accessible, semantic, and user-friendly.
 Confident communicator, strategic thinker, innovative creator, and valuable team player who easily absorbs new technologies, and has an ability to perform a deep-dive assessment of strategic impact on overall business requirements.
 Offering a wealth of more than 30 years' expertise at an advanced level, with a successful history of establishing and maintaining positive relationships with stakeholders at all levels.

 Academic Summary:
 • Master’s Degree (MA) in Creative Writing and English Literature – National DongHwa University

 • Bachelor’s Degree (BSc) in Computing & Information Systems – University of Portsmouth
 • Full-stack Web Design and Development Bootcamp, using HTML, CSS, and Javascript - Coder’s Guild
 • JavaScript DOM from scratch to pro - Udemy